Peru’s attorney general resigns over corruption probe

 Chavarry described himself as a “victim” of journalists, politicians and non-governmental organizations bent on having him removed from office and hounding him for performing his constitutional duties.

-Chavarry has repeatedly clashed with President Martin Vizcarra since being appointed to the three-year position by an independent panel in July.
+But his critics celebrated his resignation and described it as a move that would facilitate anti corruption investigations in the South American country.

+Chavarry had been appointed to the three-year position in July by a panel of senior prosecutors.
+He often clashed with Peru’s president and his tenure as Attorney General was marred by accusations that he was part of a ring of corrupt prosecutors who peddled political favors in exchange for bribes.
 But Chavarry stayed in his post thanks to the support of two mayor opposition parties, whose leaders are currently being investigated for allegedly taking bribes from Odebrecht.

 On New Year’s eve, Chavarry dismissed two popular prosecutors who led the Odebrecht corruption probe, accusing Jose Domingo Perez and Rafael Vela of blocking his request for information on the case.
 He also said Perez made public statements that put his objectivity in doubt.